 placeholders.
 When selected, these boxes have a dotted border around them, as shown in Figure 1 below.

 Placeholders and Text BoxesThese placeholders are different than text boxes that you insert within your existing slides.
-Learn more in our Text Placeholders vs. Text Boxes in PowerPoint 2013 tutorial.
+Learn more in our Text Placeholders vs. Text Boxes in PowerPoint 2016 for Windows tutorial.

-All of PowerPoint's built-in slide layouts except the Blank layout contain placeholders.
+All of PowerPoint's built-in Slide Layouts except the Blank layout contain placeholders.
 PowerPoint provides several placeholders that can contain various types of content such as text, tables, charts, pictures, clip art, SmartArt diagrams, or media clips.
-If you add a new slide based on the Title and Content layout, you'll find two placeholders.
-One for the slide title and the other for any single content type (see Figure 1, shown previously on this page).
+For example, if you add a new slide based on the Title and Content layout, you'll find two placeholders: one for the slide title and the other for any single content type (see Figure 1, shown previously on this page).
 Each of the default layouts comprises a collection of various placeholders.
-If none of the available layouts work for you, you can create your own layout with custom placeholders in PowerPoint 2013, as explained in the following steps:
+If none of the available layouts work for you, you can create your own layout with custom placeholders in PowerPoint 2016, as explained in the following steps:

 - Launch PowerPoint.
 You will see the Presentation Gallery.
 Here, select the Blank Presentation to open a blank presentation with a new slide.
 Access the View tab of the Ribbon and click the Slide Master button, as shown highlighted in red within Figure 2.

 Figure 2: Slide Master button within the View tab of the Ribbon

 - This opens the Slide Master view, as shown in Figure 3.
 In Slide Master view, you'll see that the left pane contains two distinctly different elements: a larger thumbnail representing the Slide Master (highlighted in red within Figure 3) and several smaller slide thumbnails below representing individual Slide Layouts (highlighted in blue within Figure 3).